Stéphane Robert: 2014: Reached Australian Open fourth round as lucky loser

-2016
+2016: Top 50 debut

 Robert qualified for the singles main draw of the 2016 Australian Open by winning three qualifying matches, and he lost in the third round of the main draw to Gaël Monfils.
 That was only the second time Robert had progressed to the third round of the singles main draw of a Grand Slam tournament.

-On July 15, 2016, Robert, who was unseeded and had an ATP singles ranking of 83 coming into the tournament, reached the semi-final at the 2016 German Open, where he lost to Martin Kližan.
+On July 15, 2016, Robert, who was unseeded and had an ATP singles ranking of No. 83 coming into the tournament, reached the semi-final at the 2016 German Open, where he lost to Martin Kližan.
 It was Robert's first ATP World Tour semi-final since February 2010, when he was defeated in the final in Johannesburg.
-Robert's ATP singles ranking reached a career-high of 59 on July 18, 2016, right after his semi-final appearance in Hamburg, which was a massive improvement over his ATP singles ranking of 558 on 25 May 2015.
+Robert's ATP singles ranking reached a career-high of No. 59 on July 18, 2016, right after his semifinal appearance in Hamburg, which was a massive improvement over his ATP singles ranking of No. 558 on 25 May 2015.

-Coaching
+Coaching career

 From 2001 to March 2010, Ronan Lafaix was Robert's coach.
 In May 2016, Lafaix, who is 12 years older than Robert, became Robert's coach for the second time.
-Lafaix joined the Patrick Mouratoglou tennis academy and has coached several professional tennis players.
+Lafaix joined the Mouratoglou Tennis Academy and has coached several professional tennis players, including Hamad Medjedovic.